 There are quite a few tongue-in-cheek “appreciation days” out there.
 Today, for example, is Star Wars Day – May the 4th be with you!
 But you really should take this Friday seriously: Besides family members, your child care provider is probably the single most important person in your child’s life.

-- Be careful with gifts of food unless you know the teacher pretty well.
+Be careful with gifts of food unless you know the teacher pretty well.
 It seems like everyone is on this or that diet these days.
 You can hit a real home run, though, if you get it right.
 Paleo cheesecake, anyone?
+Or, you can place a safe bet on a one-time order of those Cravory Cookies we mentioned earlier.

 And just to finish, here’s one thing to avoid: mugs!
-It seems to be the one gift that preschool teachers and child care providers love to hate.
-Just offer the coffee instead 😉
+It seems to be the one gift that teachers love to hate.
+So, for child care provider appreciation day, just offer the coffee instead 😉

 CareLuLu is the easiest way for parents to find great child care and preschool programs.
 On CareLuLu, parents can find detailed information on over 200,000 licensed daycares (hours, cost, photos, verified reviews) and contact providers instantly.
 Best of all, it’s free!
 Founded in 2013, CareLuLu’s mission is to improve access to safe, affordable, high-quality child care and early education.